-Stealing Share’s brand experts present the new brand and all the facets.
-The new logo, theme line, web design, collateral design, signage, and the new advertising are all part of this unveiling.
+Stealing Share’s brand experts present the new brand and all its facets.
+The new logo, theme line, web design, collateral design, signage, and new advertising are all part of this unveiling.

 Our goal is to show the new rebrand as finished and thoughtful.
 We need all the internal stakeholders to recognize how much thinking went into the work.
 And how all the brand launch elements reflect the strategy.

 We present highlights from the projectable market research.
 For 15 minutes or so, we share the most significant research findings: charts, interactive animations, and bulleted highlights.